50 Interesting & Fun Facts About Louisiana State You Should Know

 The tallest state capitol building in the country is in Louisiana

-Louisiana is the birthplace of Creole Cuisine
+Louisiana is the birthplace of Creole cuisine

 Many Creole restaurants can be found in New Orleans and across the state.
 Visitors to Louisiana revel in trying all of the rich and flavorful Creole dishes like jambalayas, gumbos, and étouffées the state is famous for.